 - student accepts financial responsibility for any missing furniture/fixtures, or any damages found, in the student's personal or shared residence space (billed to student account)

 - student accepts financial responsibility for any cleaning charges resulting from the student's personal or shared residence space being left in an unacceptable state of cleanliness, or garbage or unwanted items left in the space (billed to student account)

-- student accepts financial responsibility for any lock changes or replacement key charges resulting from lost keys, copied keys or keys not being turned in to the North or South Service Desk at the specified check out time (billed to student account)
+- student accepts financial responsibility for any lock changes or replacement key charges resulting from lost keys, copied keys or keys not being turned in to the North or South Service Desk at the specified check out time.
+Please Note: "keys" is a universal term for permanent keys, temporary keys and swipe cards. (billed to student account)

 Cleanliness Standards (Level 1)